On This Page

 • Production records: These records provide information on capacities, lead times, efficiency levels, etc.

-• Customer feedback: Provides a qualitative dimension to supply chain forecasting through surveys, support
+• Customer feedback: Provides a qualitative dimension to supply chain forecasting through surveys and support

 • Inventory movement data: This data helps an organization understand the supply-demand equation, which is how quickly items are getting sold and which ones are getting overstocked.